-Jorge said, “Well, by the way you acted, I interpreted that as if you weren’t interested.”
+Jorge said, “Well, by how you acted, I interpreted that as if you weren’t interested.”

-Angela said, “Well, by the way you acted, I interpreted that as if you weren’t interested.”
+Angela said, “Well, by how you acted, I interpreted that as if you weren’t interested.”

 Both Jorge and Angela blamed the misconnection on being shy.